mozilla/application-services/components/ads-client/docs/usage-javascript.md

 > - Responses omit placements with no fill.
 Empty placements do not appear in the returned objects.
 > - The HTTP cache is internally managed.
 Configuration can be set with `MozAdsClientBuilder`.
 Per-request cache settings can be set with `MozAdsRequestOptions`.
 > - If `cacheConfig` is `null`, caching is disabled entirely.
+> - If `impressionLogConfig` is `null`, impression counting and capping is disabled entirely.

 ---